kianzohoury/machina-labs-sol/README.md

 ### Define Model Architecture

 The architecture that I chose leverages transformers as they are highly adaptable beyond natural language tasks, including vision and geometric data such as the types of data (i.e. point clouds) we're dealing with.
-The idea behind using transformers is two-fold: (1) they are extremely powerful and easy to scale, as we can increase the depth of the model with a single line of code in PyTorch; (2) and more importantly, they utilize self-attention [], which is a highly important concept that allows for deep learning models to learn long-range dependencies and rich contextual information.
+The idea behind using transformers is two-fold: (1) they are extremely powerful and easy to scale, as we can increase the depth of the model with a single line of code in PyTorch; (2) and more importantly, they utilize self-attention, which is a highly important concept that allows the model to learn potentially global/long-range dependencies, on top of local contextual information of point clouds and the objects they describe.
 Self-attention is defined as:

 $$\text{Softmax}(\frac{\text{Q}\text{K}^{T}}{\sqrt{d_{k}}})\text{V}$$